kbaow/wordle/README.md

 - The solution list only needs to be scanned when a game is started to pick the word but not to count words.
 - The full word list is only ever scanned for words with the same letter as the current guess.

-## Running on old machines

-Various floppy disk images are provided with the game and word lists on them.

-Sizes: 360k, 720k, 1.4M

-## Compiling

-The application should compile pretty much on anything.

-Currently tested are:

-- Windows 3.11
-- Windows 10
-- MS-DOS 6.22

-Note that all these systems use CRLF as line break.
-If you compile for linux,
-you may need to adjust the line breaks in the word lists for the files to work properly.
-The C file already has an EOL constant that adapts automatically in most cases.

-If you plan on providing this over text based network connection (for example a BBS system), be advised that telnet like most text based protocols (HTTP, FTP, SMTP, etc) also uses CRLF, even on Linux.

-- LF withour CR: Cursor moves down a line but not back to the start.
-Lines look like "stairs"
-- CR without LF: Cursor moves to the start but not down.
-Lines overwrite each other